D4FSFS/WR_ETH/README.md

 (PLOS One, 2020).

-It may also be useful for future analyses of rust outbreaks as the tools can be adapted for analysing wheat rust epidemiology in other geographical areas.
+It may also be useful for future analyses of rust outbreaks as the scripts can be adapted for analysing wheat rust prevalence data, as given in the rusttracker data (https://rusttracker.cimmyt.org/), for other geographical areas.

 ###########